OptimistLabyrinth/hot_cold_identify_test/README.md

 &emsp;{std::string output_name} : name of the output data file (such as .txt)

 &emsp;{int RANGE} : range of block number
-&emsp;{int W}     : maximum size of the window, that is nubmer of slot sequence
+&emsp;{int W}     : maximum size of the window, that is the nubmer of slot sequence
 &emsp;&emsp;&emsp;(these two variables correspond with input data file)

 &emsp;In the function "start_test_algorithm( )," I wrote comments explain my idea.
 You can read it and understand how it works.